Updated April 29, 2026

 Rosemary's

-If you’re after restaurants that allow dogs in NYC’s Manhattan that serve up rustic Italian classics, head to Rosemary’s where dogs are allowed in the outdoor seating area.
+If you’re after dog-friendly restaurants in Manhattan that serve up rustic Italian classics, head to Rosemary’s where dogs are allowed in the outdoor seating area.

 Location: 18 Greenwich Ave, New York, NY 10011, United States